pacav69/SetupS.Project_DevelopersPack/Instructions.md

 ## Development tools directory (devtools)
- install first the Development tools in devtools directory that contains the neccessary app files required for development.
+ install first the Development tools in devtools directory that contains the necessary app files required for development.

 ## AutoIT3
 Before starting